Las Vegas Convention Center

 LAS VEGAS RAIDERS (Tickets)

-Allegiant Stadium is home to the Las Vegas Raiders and was completed in October 2020 in time for the NFL 2020 Season.
+Allegiant Stadium is home to the Las Vegas Raiders.
 The Stadium is a 65,000 seat $1.8 Billion, Domed Stadium.
-It is home for the National Football League's Las Vegas Raiders 2020 Season and the University of Nevada, Las Vegas Rebels College football team.
+It is home for the National Football League's Las Vegas Raiders and the University of Nevada, Las Vegas Rebels College football team.

 The MSG SPHERE @ the VENETIAN

 The MSG Sphere is a 17,500-seat entertainment venue operated by the Venetian.
-The property will include more than 160,000 sq. ft. of display surface.
+The property includes more than 160,000 sq. ft. of display surface.

 The MSG Sphere promises a fully-immersive experience, surrounding guests with the largest and highest-resolution LED screen on Earth.
-It also plans to install a infrasound haptic system that uses deep vibrations that allow guests. to better feel sounds and experiences.
+It also installed an infrasound haptic system that uses deep vibrations that allow guests. to better feel sounds and experiences.
+The MSG Sphere has become a Major Tourist Attraction.
+255 Sands Ave., Las Vegas, NV 89169

 Las Vegas Named World’s Leading Meetings & Conference Destination

-Las Vegas has been named the World’s Leading Meetings & Conference Destination for 2017, marking the fifth consecutive year the destination has been recognized in this category by the World Travel Awards.
+Las Vegas has been named the World’s Leading Meetings & Conference Destination year after year.
+The destination has been recognized in this category by the World Travel Awards.

 Looking ahead, the LVCVA is working to further solidify its position as the No. 1 convention destination by moving forward with development of the Las Vegas Convention Center District (LVCCD).
-The expansion and renovation project will add 1.4 million square feet to the Las Vegas Convention Center’s existing footprint, including 600,000 square feet of additional exhibit space.
-Construction of the expansion phase is projected to be complete by the end of 2020 in advance of CES 2021.
-The expansion and renovation will allow shows to grow in both square footage and attendance while also providing the opportunity to bring new shows to the destination.
+The expansion and renovation projects have added 1.4 million square feet to the Las Vegas Convention Center’s existing facilities.